sourcegraph/cody/README.md

 Cody works for any programming language because it uses LLMs trained on broad data.
 Cody works great with Python, Go, JavaScript, and TypeScript code.

-### Code graph
+### Code search

-Cody is powered by Sourcegraph’s code graph and uses context of your codebase to extend its capabilities.
-By using context from entire repositories, Cody is able to give more accurate answers and generate idiomatic code.
+Cody is powered by Sourcegraph’s code search and uses context of your codebase to extend its capabilities.
+By using context from your chosen repositories, Cody is able to give more accurate answers and generate idiomatic code.

 For example: